 What are the best practices in inventory management?

 Have you ever asked yourself, why are we still operating the way we did 20 years ago?
 Why is the warehouse viewed by management as a drain on company resources?
 Why does the sales department blame many of their problems on poor warehouse performance?
 Why do some distribution centers have excellent performance while ours struggles?
 If you have asked yourself any of these questions, this class is for you.

 How do you manage a warehouse effectively?

-In the Warehouse Management Certification portion of the course, you will learn to efficiently control the day-to-day operations of this vital part of the supply chain process.
-You will learn best practices in the management of the warehouse to include receiving, put-away, picking, and shipping and in overseeing and controlling the inventory of a company’s products.
-You will learn industry-recommended procedures to manage people, processes, and systems to ensure goods are received and dispatched appropriately, and productivity targets are met.
+You will learn to efficiently control the day-to-day operations of this vital part of the supply chain process.
+You will learn best practices in warehouse management to include receiving, put-away, picking, and shipping and overseeing and controlling the inventory of a company’s products.
+You will learn industry-recommended procedures to manage people, processes, and systems to ensure goods are received and dispatched appropriately and productivity targets are met.

 What is the warehouse management process?

 In Module One, you will learn what gives a company a competitive advantage, what is best-in-class supply chain performance, the four elements of warehouse optimization, the growth path for warehouse optimization, and how to do a warehouse maturity scan.